David Rogers Lic.Ac

 A: It depends on whether you have specific symptoms or want to use acupuncture as a preventative treatment.
 Contact us at the centre for a free consultation.
 We will be able to answer specific questions that you may have.

-Q: Why should I go to the Rising Crane centre?
+Q: Why should I go to the Rising Crane clinic?

 A: David Rogers has extensive training in acupuncture having graduated from the ‘ College of Integrated Chinese Medicine’.
 He is covered by full Medical Malpractice and Public Liability Insurance.
-Despite spending a lot of time in China and having a deep appreciation for Chinese culture, he has over 20 years of clinical experience in Bedford, and being a native English speaker, communication will not be a problem!
+Despite spending a lot of time in China and having a deep appreciation for Chinese culture, he has over 25 years of clinical experience in the UK, and being a native English speaker, communication will not be a problem!